hansraj316/Projects/CoachAI/docs/subscription_system.md

 ## Overview

-CoachAI implements a tiered subscription model using Stripe for payment processing.
+CoachAI implements a tiered subscription model using Stripe for payment processing, with user data persistence through Supabase.
 The system offers two tiers:

 1. **Freemium** - Basic functionality at no cost
 2. **Premium** - Enhanced functionality for a monthly subscription fee